Nigerian Music Chart: Burna Boy's "Last Last" Leads

 Burna Boy’s “Last Last” tops this week’s Nigerian Music Chart, and it is followed closely at number 2 by Kizz Daniel and Tekno’s “Buga.”

-Asake’s “Peace Be Unto You” continues to sit at number 3, while Young John’s “Normally” rises three spots to number 4.
+Young John’s “Normally” rises one spot to number 3, while Asake’s “Peace Be Unto You” drops to one spot to number 4.

 See the list: